 Deforestation is caused by bad forest governance.

-Since 1999, EIA and local partners, notably Telapak, have been in the vanguard of worldwide forest governance reform.
+Since 1999, EIA and its local partners have been in the vanguard of worldwide forest governance reform.

 EIA’s groundbreaking forest investigations and lobbying have consistently uncovered serious failings in forest governance, forcing governments and industry to acknowledge the problem and address it.